scribd/scribd.github.io/_posts/2021-04-26-integrating-airflow-and-okta.md

-1. We started with Flask-AppBuilder 3.2.1, however it had a bug that needs to be fixed, we raised a [PR](https://github.com/dpgaspar/Flask-AppBuilder/pull/1589) for Flask-AppBuilder:
-   fix: load user info for oktaCLOSED  to resolve that issue.
+1. We started with Flask-AppBuilder 3.2.1, however it had a bug that needs to be fixed, we raised a [PR for Flask-AppBuilder](https://github.com/dpgaspar/Flask-AppBuilder/pull/1589) to resolve that issue.
 That PR got merged and now we can use the new release, Flask-AppBuilder 3.2.2

 2. As we were migrating from LDAP, we will already have user info populated,